Why Positive Thinking Isn’t Enough to Reach Your Goals

 Why Motivation Fades Faster Than Reality Changes

-It naturally fluctuates based on things like:
+It naturally rises and falls based on factors like:

 - Stress